Wondering how to spend 3 Days in Porto? I’ve got some great ideas for you!

 - Cost: €9.50

-- Tip: as one of the most popular sites to visit in Porto, you’ll want to book your tickets in advance to avoid waiting in long lines.
-Click here for your exclusive skip-the-line using a separate entrance
+- Travel Pro Tip: as one of the most popular sites to visit in Porto, you’ll want to book your tickets in advance to avoid waiting in long lines

 - Sites nearby: combine this with Livraria Lello bookstore, rua da Galeria de Paris a notable street full of Art Nouveau architecture, and side-by-side churches of Carmo and Carmelitas Descalços